-Examples of possible graduation assignments are:
+Some examples of possible graduation assignments are:

-- Researching travel time estimations in traffic jams with the help of GSM signals;
+- researching travel time estimations in traffic jams with the help of GSM signals;

-- Planning for water management in coastal cities.
+- planning for water management in coastal cities.

-During this year you can also opt for our pre-master's programme Strategic Strategic Business Management and Marketing (SBM).
+BUas offers its own pre-master's programme Strategic Business Management and Marketing (SBM).
+If your academic results are good, you will be offered the opportunity of attending this pre-master’s programme in your fourth year.
 Successful completion of this track will give you direct access, after Breda University of Applied Sciences, to various Master of Science programmes in business-related studies in management and marketing at several partner universities.
-A few examples are the universities of Maastricht, Tilburg, Brussels (B) and Warwick (UK).
-This pre-master's programme also links up directly to the academic master's programme of Master of Science Leisure and Tourism Studies of Breda University of Applied Sciences.
-In this way, it will be possible for you to earn an academic master's degree within five years' time or, after having completed a three-year track, even within four years' time.
+A few examples are the universities of Maastricht, Amsterdam and Rotterdam.
+In this way, it will be possible for you to earn an academic master's degree within five years' time or, after having completed an accelerated three-year track, even within four years' time.

 - Study load

 Average hours of study are 32 hours per week.
 How many hours a week you actually spend studying depends greatly on how motivated you are and how challenging the subject matter is.
 The study load also differs per week.
 The last weeks of a term and the examination weeks are relatively busy

 After the first semester of your first year of study, you will specialise in one of the following areas: